Colton Dach: Personal life

 Dach's older brother, Kirby, is also a professional ice hockey player.
 Selected third overall by the Blackhawks in the 2019 NHL entry draft, Kirby currently plays for the Montreal Canadiens.

+Dach is also a maternal cousin of Keaton Verhoeff, who was selected ninth overall by the San Jose Sharks in the 2026 NHL Entry Draft.
+Verhoeff currently plays for the North Dakota Fighting Hawks.